GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

             *   Instruct the LLM to base its answer solely on provided content, to populate the `citedSources` output field, and to generate `reasoningSteps`.
     *   **`src/lib/actions/ai-actions.ts`**:
         *   `handleAnswerGs1Questions` now expects `QaPageFormValues` (with `documentContent: string` and `question: string`, plus optional metadata fields `sourceName`, `pageNumber`, `sectionTitle`) from the client.
         *   It transforms the input into a single-element `documentChunks` array, using user-provided metadata if available or defaults if not, before passing it to the `answerGs1Questions` flow.
-This maintains UI simplicity for now.
+This maintains UI simplicity for now while preparing the backend.
     *   **`src/lib/types.ts`**: Updated to reflect schema changes.
     *   **`src/app/(isa)/qa/page.tsx`**:
         *   The form schema (`qaFormSchema`) updated to include optional `sourceName`, `pageNumber` (as string), and `sectionTitle`.
 New input fields added.